It is always best to get a captive born snake.

 Feeding is the best way to get your snake used to you, because it will relate you to something positive: food.
 After a few days alone in the new cage, your snake is probably feeling a bit hungry.

 Do not handle the snake or bother it in any other way.
-Simply use a fair of tongs to present some food.
+Simply use a pair of tongs to present some food.
 If the snake does not want it, move it around a bit to simulate live prey.
 If it still does not eat, try again the next day and keep trying until it eats.

 You want to feed it like this several times, before moving on to the next step.
 This will show it that it can trust you, because sensing you means it is about to get food.